FINDING A SERIES OR AN AUTHOR:

 I wish I could like this book more, but there are some problems.
 Told in the first person by Tate, the language in her interior monologues is very different from her language in her dialogues.
 In the dialogues, Tate speaks in an awkwardly profane, slangy manner, whereas in her monologues her language is free of both profanity and slang.
 It just doesn't match up.

 Although the descriptions of Golgotham itself were interesting, Collins seemed to keep throwing weird creatures into the mix just for the effectnot for any real connection with the plot.
 One more problem: Tate has no magical abilities, and she's not even a well-trained fighter.
 Mostly, she just hangs back and lets the supernaturals fight it out, getting in a lucky hit or kick every once in a while.
 I wonder how she will hold our interest in future books if she doesn't develop some kind of magical talent.
-Collins has a Golgotham web site with photographs and FAQs.

-As Left Hand Magic opens, trouble is brewing between the humans of New York City and the supernaturals of Golgotham.
+As the second book opens, trouble is brewing between the humans of New York City and the supernaturals of Golgotham.
 After a brawl between some drunken college students and a leprechaun at a local bar, the crowd gets out of control, both the Paranormal Threat Unit (the supernatural police) and the New York City Police Department (the human police) arrive, and some of the Kymerans begin to use magical weapons against the NYPD.
 Soon, a (supposedly) human trio calling themselves the Sons of Adam begin attacking Kymerans and other supernaturals on the street in the dead of night.
 In reaction, Hexe's Left-Hand-practicing Uncle Esau forms the Kymeran Unification Party, vowing to force all humans out of Golgotham, once and for all.
 In the meantime, Tate has to pay back a debt to Quid (of Quid's Pro Quo) for a favor he granted Tate in the last book.
 Pay attention to that little scene, because it will come back to haunt Tate later in the book.
 The plot follows the development of hostilities against humans in Golgotham, which complicates life for Tate.
 Both Hexe's mother and Tate's parents want Tate to move out of Golgotham, but she is determined to remain independent and stay with the man she loves.
 Hints are given that the two mothers have had some kind of past history, but no real facts are divulged.

 In this book, we learn more about the history of the Kymerans, including the wild hair colors.
 Here is Hexe explaining things to Tate: